9 Ways To Reduce Stress & Be A Rested And Relaxed Entrepreneur

 3. Actually Relax

 I have some friends who can get into bed and just close their eyes and just like that, they’re off to sleep.
 The people who belong to that group are very small though.
-For most of us, we first have a conference in our heads, mentally travel around the world ten times before sleep then comes.
+For most of us, we first have a conference in our heads.
+Then we mentally travel around the world ten times before sleep then comes.
 And that’s if the sleep comes.
 Sometimes it can be elusive.

 If you’re wondering how to reduce stress or manage your various downtime and become fully recharged, here are some tips below to help you get started.
 (And hint, hint, it’s not with exhausting activities like binge watching several seasons of a television show, attending a social gathering or having a marathon social media session.
 Those can all take a lot out of your brain and thus your body.)